Maree Project at Prospecthill Neolithic Court Tomb

 -

-Working with site directors, Dr. Michelle Comber and Dr. Noel McCarthy and other professional archaeologists.
-You'll also be working alongside international university students and local community participants.
+Working with site directors, Dr. Noel McCarthy and Dr. Michelle Comber and other professional archaeologists.
+You'll also be working alongside Irish and international university students and local community participants.

 -